How to add a Google Group

 - All historic Google Group emails will reside in individual teammate Gmail accounts, which Front can import history from.

 Consider converting your Google Group into a Gmail account, especially if you want to retain a record of all messages sent from your Google Group and to take advantage of Front’s API sync capabilities.
-There will be a GSuite license cost associated with making a Google Group a Gmail account.
+There will be a Google Workspace license cost associated with making a Google Group a Gmail account.

 Click into your Company settings.